 The industry must face inevitable tax issues but there are also opportunities.
 For instance, tax decisions could be a boom for crowdfunders in the UK who are lobbying for their debt and equity-based vehicles to qualify as tax-exempt Individual Savings Accounts, potentially increasing their appeal among retail investors.

 Also, when does a crowdfunding contribution equate to a gift or taxable income and what processes or documentation (ideally automated for such a digitized industry sector) must be completed?

 Crowdfunders must determine their stance among competitors.
 Will they participate in established banking and payments associations or position themselves as renegades that operate outside industry norms?
 It may be pragmatic to partner with banks, in order to access corporate banking services or to form cross-marketing alliances with bankers.

-Meanwhile,watch on crowdfunding providers’ growth and their ability to navigate the above challenges.
+Meanwhile, the banks are keeping a close watch on crowdfunding providers’ growth and their ability to navigate the above challenges.
 Some banks are cautious observers while others are piloting joint ventures or acquiring crowdfunding subsidiaries.
 Among them, Santander UK recently reached an agreement with Funding Circle, to refer customers to this fin-tech company known as the world’s largest P2P lender for small business.
 Other banks are pursuing co-creation with fintech start-ups in the crowdfunding space.